-One way to communicate with Cloud Bigtable is through the Cloud Bigtable HBase client for Java, which is a customized version of the standard Apache HBase client.
+One way to communicate with Cloud Bigtable is through the Cloud Bigtable HBase client for Java, which is a customized version of the Apache HBase client.
 The Cloud Bigtable HBase client for Java allows you to write Java applications that communicate with Cloud Bigtable through the open-source HBase API.
 The client is compatible with versions 1.0.x, 1.1.x, 1.2.x, and 1.3.x of the HBase API.

 Source code for the client is available in the GitHub repository GoogleCloudPlatform/cloud-bigtable-client.
 Sample code that uses the client is available in the following GitHub repositories: